Skip to main content

 Until the beginning of the academic year, the school’s pedagogical council defines the assessment criteria for each cycle and academic year using proposals from different subject departments, in accordance with the Ministry of Education's curricular guidelines.

-Internal summative assessment is done at the end of each term and is the responsibility of the teachers and school management bodies, with special responsibility for the class form tutor in the first cycle and teachers that are part of the class council in the second and third cycles.
+Internal summative assessment is done at the end of each term or semester and is the responsibility of the teachers and school management bodies, with special responsibility for the class form tutor in the first cycle and the class council in the second and third cycles.

-End of cycle exams in the third cycle (grade 9) of basic education in mathematics, Portuguese, Portuguese as a second language (for students who follow the bilingual syllabus in benchmarked schools) and Portuguese as a foreign language (for students at beginner proficiency level A0, A1, A2 or intermediate proficiency level B1) assess students' learning outcomes in this cycle of education.
+End of cycle exams in the third cycle (grade 9) of basic education in mathematics, Portuguese, Portuguese as a second language/PL2 (for students who follow the bilingual syllabus in benchmarked schools) and Portuguese as a foreign language/PLNM (for students at level 0 or at beginner proficiency level, A1, A2 or at intermediate proficiency level B1) assess students' learning outcomes in this cycle of education.

 Progression of pupils